ironsmile/euterpe/README.md

 GET /album/{albumID}
 ```

-This endpoint would return you an archive which contains the whole album.
+This endpoint would return you an archive which contains the songs of the whole album.

 Media Keys Control For OSX